The Nourishing Effects Of Hyaluronic Acid

-One of the molecules essential to this continual recycling of materials and regeneration of cells is hyaluronic acid (HA).
+One of the molecules essential to this continual recycling of materials and regeneration of cells is Hyaluronic Acid (HA).
 HA is a long-chain sugar molecule that has an unusual affinity for water.
-This amazing molecule can hold up to 1000 times its weight in water.
+This amazing molecule may hold up to 1000 times its weight in water.
 That’s very useful when you consider that the human body is about 70% water!

 HA isn’t found in sufficient quantities in the foods we eat, so our bodies must produce it themselves.
 At any given moment, the average human body holds about 15 grams of HA.
 Spread throughout our systems, HA performs a range of essential functions that nourish our cells and tissues.

 Our moving parts, like those of a car, require constant lubrication and cushioning to operate smoothly.
 Lubrication helps absorb shock, and resist wear.
 In our joints, HA interacts with water to produce synovial fluid—a gel-like substance that fills the joint capsule, both lubricating and cushioning the joint.
 Without it, our bones would literally rub together.